 When I started my new position, I really didn’t know what I was in for.
 Really!
 I had been working independently as a real estate agent and basically could make my own rules about my business.
 I was so excited to start my new opportunity, it was more money, more benefits and a better schedule.
-Previously I would be working evenings or even going days between clients.
+Before, I’d be working evenings or even going days between clients.
+There was no consistency.
+I thought working for a company would be better.
+I didn’t know the secrets to winning at office politics.

 But the thing about working independently is that there is very little office politics!
 Almost none!
 It was glorious.
 I didn’t have to ask for too much permission and as long as I worked within the brokerage’s rules and made money, no one bothered me.

 So moving to an organization that had 500+ employees and too many departments, I quickly realized that I was in over my head when it came to office politics.
 So much red tape, so much bureaucracy.
 I couldn’t make a decision without the person ahead of me giving the go ahead.
-I didn’t know who could get me the things I needed for my role and I certainly didn’t know how to use politics to get ahead.
+I didn’t know who could get the things I needed for my role and I certainly didn’t know how the secrets of how to use office politics for winning.
 At the time I felt like I knew so much about my industry and my job.
 I could do this job and shine like any other position I had.

 Nope.
 I was not prepared for the level of politics that the position required.
-I didn’t know how to create boundaries between me and my superiors when I felt like my toes were being stepped on.
+I didn’t know how to create boundaries between me and my superiors when I felt like my toes were being stepped on or I was being taken advantage of.
 I didn’t know how to make sure I would get credit for the work I was doing.
 I didn’t now how to be my own advocate.

 Maybe it’s me.
 Maybe I don’t care enough about the office politics, but in ways it cost me.